Introduction

 Functional tumours actively secrete hormones and their signs and symptoms are related to this, whilst non-functional tumours do not secrete active hormones and clinical features are related purely to their malignant spread.

-Endocrine tumours of the pancreas are often associated with multiple endocrine neoplasia 1 syndrome (MEN1)*
+Endocrine tumours of the pancreas may be associated with multiple endocrine neoplasia 1 syndrome (MEN1)* although they often arise spontaneously in the absence of of other tumours or syndromes.

 *MEN1 typically consists of hyperparathyroidism, endocrine pancreatic tumours, and pituitary tumours (typically prolactinomas)